Available global level parameters¶

 }

 In some situations you need more complicated ways of matching entities to templates, e.g. when a simple type is not unique enough.
-In the following example both countries and continents are represented as gn:FeatureCode, but we can make the distinction based on the gn:featureCode property instead.
+There are two ways of doing this.
+One is to re-use the entitytypes from Entryscape configuration.
+The other one is a more compact version of that declaration and is described in the following example.
+In the example both countries and continents are represented as gn:FeatureCode, but we can make the distinction based on the gn:featureCode property instead.
 For the country we need to capture a range of different featureCodes since they all correspond to countries in different legal states, this is done by providing an array for the property, it is interpreted as a disjunction (or:ed together) when searching.
 Since the simple map form cannot be used we use the entitytypes attribute instead like this:

 "entitytypes" : {